Table of Contents

 - Light touring

 The cross-country skiing is a very versatile form of skiing where you can enjoy the groomed terrain as well as the ungroomed one.
 This ability to ski on the track and then having the flexibility of going off-the-track attracts many skiers.
 However, do not go overboard with these as different styles of cross-country skiing may require slightly different skiing equipment.

-If you ask a professional skier about what skiing style and equipment you should go for as a beginner, chances are he/ she would suggest you start with cross-country skiing, and specifically classic cross-country skiing.
+If you ask a professional skier about what skiing style and equipment you should go for as a beginner, chances are he/ she would suggest you start with cross-country skiing, and specifically classic cross-country skis.

 Classic vs Skate Skiing